caleb-k-security/hands-on-tier1-soc-wazuh/README.md

 ## Overview

-This project demonstrates hands-on Tier-1 Security Operations Center (SOC) activities using the Wazuh SIEM platform.
+This project demonstrates hands-on Tier-1 Security Operations Center (SOC) activities using the a SOAR-enabled SOC platform.
 It focuses on alert detection, investigation, evidence validation, and professional incident documentation in a controlled lab environment.

 The objective is to replicate real-world SOC workflows, emphasizing accuracy, escalation discipline, and evidence-based analysis.